 Here is where I’ve got to so far.

-Next up is to put some doors on but that’s another story.
+Next job was to put some doors on so click the link to find out how I did that.
 If you have any questions then let me know in the comments below.

 If you want more wheelie bin ideas then check out this Pinterest board.

 There are plenty of wheelie bin shelters so have a look, get them ordered, and make your bins look lovely!
 Click here to see some of our favourites.